Teach the HorseSense Levels

 In many cases, achievement of one level is a prerequisite for learning more advanced skills.
 However, instructors have more flexibility with the unmounted objectives, and can re-arrange or combine objectives to suit the circumstances.

 - students with no prior horse experience

-- as a review for students with some experience but new to your program or to English riding
+- as a review for students with some experience but new to your program

 - experienced students who wish to fill gaps in their unmounted education

 - students who are uninterested or unable to ride, but still want to interact with horses

 - students who want help with barn chores in a volunteer or working student role

 - students who would like to pursue an unmounted equine career (grooms, health care, etc.)

 - parents and students who are considering leasing or purchasing a horse

 EXPERIENCED HORSEKEEPERS– If you’ve owned or worked with horses for a number of years, you’ve probably learned – and taught – most of the essential information that keeps horses safe and happy.
 We just give you the words, the teaching tools, and the structure to teach it efficiently and thoroughly.